Introduction to Integrated Reporting

 Dan Chi is an accountant by training and developed her interest in sustainability after she was trained at the United Nations University (UNU) by leading practitioners and academics.

-Besides developing external and internal capacity on Integrated Reporting , she has been involved in projects, including developing an roadmap, developing report structure and content based on International Framework.
+Besides developing external and internal capacity on Integrated Reporting , she has been involved in projects, including developing an IR roadmap, developing report structure and content based on International Framework.